 The second two assessment areas help you understand innovation and customer satisfaction:

 Once the assessment in these four areas is completed, you now have an understanding of your current operating environment.
 Now you can begin to prioritize the problems you’ve uncovered, and how you need to address them.

 The most critical solution strategies you put in place will likely require some level of initial action in one or more of the areas of strategy, leadership, and/or culture change.
 These three areas encompass the triad of successful organizational change attributes.

 As I mentioned before, you cannot try to solve everything all at once without overwhelming your team.
 In order to prioritize these three change navigation attributes, then, you want to choose one of these three as your area of focus:

-You should start with at least one of these change navigation attributes, but wherever you start, you will realistically tap into all three at some point on your journey to high performance and organizational improvement.
+You should start with at least one of these change navigation attributes, but wherever you start, you will realistically at some point on your journey to high performance and organizational improvement.